 For the inductive step, take a disjoint union of two traceable cographs with $2^k-1$ vertices and at most $2^kk$ edges each.
 Add a new vertex and perform a join with the union of the two graphs on one side and the new vertex on the other side.
 The new graph has $2\cdot (2^k-1)+1=2^{k+1}-1$ vertices.
 Clearly it is traceable and it has at most $2\cdot 2^kk+2(2^k-1)\leq 2^{k+1}(k+1)$ edges. \end{proof}

 \begin{theorem} Let $G$ be a traceable graph and let $d=\mw(G)$ be the modular-width of $G$.
-Then $G$ has at least $\frac{1}{4}\cdot n\log_d(n)$ edges. \end{theorem} \begin{proof} We proceed by induction on $n$.
+Then $G$ has at least $\frac{1}{4}\cdot n\log_d n$ edges. \end{theorem} \begin{proof} We proceed by induction on $n$.
 The claim is obvious for $n\leq 4$.
 Let $G$ be a graph with modular-width~$d$ on $n\geq 5$ vertices and let $P$ be its arbitrary Hamiltonian path.
 Let $M_1, \dots, M_p$ be a modular partition of~$G$ where $p \le d$.
 For each $i \in [p]$, we let $n_i$ denote the size of $M_i$ and we let $\ell_i$ be the number of disjoint paths $P^i_1, \dots, P^i_{\ell_i}$ obtained by restricting~$P$ to the module~$M_i$.

 For each $i \in [p]$, we separately bound the edges with both endpoints inside~$M_i$ and the edges with exactly one endpoint in~$M_i$.
-By the induction hypothesis, each segment~$P^i_j$ induces at least $\frac14|P^i_j|\log_d|P^i_j|$ edges since it is itself a traceable graph with modular-width at most~$d$.
-Therefore the number of edges with both endpoints in~$M_i$ is at least
+By the induction hypothesis, the graph induced by the segment~$P^i_j$ has at least $\frac14|P^i_j|\log_d|P^i_j|$ edges since it is itself a traceable graph with modular-width at most~$d$.
+Therefore, the number of edges with both endpoints in~$M_i$ is at least

 where the inequality follows by using Jensen's inequality on the convex function $x \mapsto x \log_d x$.